 Unfortunately, workplace retaliation for reporting unfair and unlawful labor practices is not uncommon.
 Retaliation can come in the form of suddenly being let go, or it can be less obvious in the form of being transferred to a different branch or being given undesirable or tedious projects that no one else wants to do.
 Retaliation is against California law, and you should let your labor attorney know when you suspect you are being retaliated against, as the Wage Theft Protection Act has been updated to handle these claims.

 After 34,000 wage theft claims were made, California expanded the power of the labor commissioner in order to implement more thorough inquiries when necessary.
 The labor commissioner can investigate a business’s employment practices, even without a retaliation claim from a worker, when the Industrial Welfare Commission is conducting a wage-claim investigation.

 As you can see, the state of California has specific laws and regulations in place to ensure the fair treatment of employees by their employers.
-If you have any suspicion or concerns that your workplace is not treating its employees ethically, voice these concerns to a Los Angeles labor attorney for employees, who will help you investigate these claims.
+If you have any suspicion or concerns that your workplace is not treating its employees ethically, voice these concerns to an attorney who can help you investigate these claims.
 In the event that you need to officially report your employer, know that the Department of Labor and Industrial Welfare Commission will protect you in accordance with state law.